 In computing, Virtualization can mean a number of things.
 The most common definition defines it as creating a virtual version of something on a computer, for instance a virtual operating system that runs on a PC.

-Fortunately, there are many tools that enable you to check if your processor supports hardware virtualization (Intel VT-x or AMD-V).
-This post will guide you how to find out for yourself.
+Fortunately, there are many tools that enable you to check if your processor supports hardware Virtualization (Intel VT-x or AMD-V) and this post will guide you how to find out for yourself.

 Method #1: Windows Task Manager

 If you are using Windows 10 operating system, the easiest way to check is by opening up Task Manager.

 Step 1: Open Task Manager by these key combination CTRL + SHIFT + ESC.

 Step 2: Go to Performance Tab.

 You should see Virtualization as shown on the above screenshot.
 If it is enabled, it means that your CPU supports virtualization and is currently enabled in BIOS.

 If it shows disabled, you need to enable it in BIOS, in case you don’t see Virtualization, it means that your CPU does not support hardware virtualization.

 + R and then type cmd and click OK to open up a regular Command Prompt.

 Step 3: If you see Yes for Hyper-V requirement properties, it means that you have hardware virtualization capable CPU which could either be AMD-V or Intel VT-x.